My 2x great grandfather, Henry Hunter was born on 9th March 1870 in Burton Pidsea, East Yorkshire, to John and Elizabeth Hunter (nee Duke).

 The photo below shows Henry and Mary Ann in their later life.
 Even at an older age, the couple still made an effort to look presentable and smart.
 There are no more details about this photo, but it was most probably taken in and around the Hedon area.

-Henry sadly passed away on 19th August 1950 in his Hedon home.
+Henry sadly passed away on 19th August 1950 in his Hedon home of Courtyard House.
 He is said to have been sitting in his chair with a cup of tea and a newspaper when he passed away silently.

 Henry was buried on 23rd August 1950 in Hedon Cemetery, but there is no headstone.
 I am currently trying to find out the exact plot so that I can put a marker there.
 It is sad that there is no headstone because I really hate the idea that someone, who has lived a life of their own, becomes forgotten.